virgili0/Virgilio/content/purgatorio/now-go-build/a-messy-real-world.md

 - Real-world datasets are rarely complete, clean, well aggregated ([Machine learning isn't Kaggle competitions](http://jvns.ca/blog/2014/06/19/machine-learning-isnt-kaggle-competitions/)).
 - You don't have someone explaining how they were built or what to expect inside them (like a Kaggle "data explanation" section).
 - Often the datasets you are provided contain a lot of noise, and it is vital to know what to discard.
+- Someone thinks AI can solve all their problems and they are trying to throw AI at every problem or everything they come across.
 - Everyone is [expecting you to do fancy magic with data](https://www.reddit.com/r/datascience/comments/3m78k1/i_hire_data_scientists_this_is_the_stuff_this/), maybe they expect you to build a super-intelligent AI to fire employees and take over the world.

 Okay, maybe the last one's a joke... or not!